Perioral dermatitis: Signs and symptoms

 A stinging and burning sensation with rash is often felt and noticed, but itching is less common.
-Often the rash is steroid responsive, initially improving with application of topical steroid.
-The redness caused by perioral dermatitis has been associated with variable level of depression and anxiety.
+Often, the rash is steroid responsive, initially improving with application of topical steroid.
+The redness caused by perioral dermatitis has been associated with variable levels of depression and anxiety.

-Initially, there may be small pinpoint papules either side of the nostrils.
+Initially, there may be small pinpoint papules on either side of the nostrils.
 Multiple small (1-2mm) papules and pustules then occur around the mouth, nose and sometimes cheeks.
 The area of skin directly adjacent to the lips, also called the vermillion border, is spared and looks normal.
 There may be some mild background redness and occasional scale.
-These areas of skin are felt to be drier and therefore there is a tendency to moisturise them more frequently.
-Hence, they do not tolerate drying agents well and the rash can be worsened by them.
+These areas of skin are felt to be drier and therefore there is a tendency to moisturize them more frequently.
+Hence, they do not tolerate drying agents well, and they often worsen the rash.

-Perioral dermatitis is also known by other names including rosacea-like dermatoses, periorofacial dermatitis and periorificial dermatitis.
+Perioral dermatitis is also known by other names, including rosacea-like dermatoses, periorofacial dermatitis and periorificial dermatitis.

-Unlike rosacea which involves mainly the nose and cheeks, there is no telangiectasia in perioral dermatitis.
+Unlike rosacea, which involves mainly the nose and cheeks, there is no telangiectasia in perioral dermatitis.
 Rosacea also has a tendency to be present in older people.
 Acne can be distinguished by the presence of comedones and by its wider distribution on the face and chest.
 There are no comedones in perioral dermatitis.

+A variant of perioral dermatitis called granulomatous perioral dermatitis (GPD) is often seen in prepubertal children or in darker skin phenotypes.
+GPD lesions may appear yellow on a diascopy.
+Patients report irritation but are usually asymptomatic.
+For children with GPD, a skin biopsy showing granulomatous infiltrate is needed to confirm diagnosis in an atypical patient.
+If the GPD is mild, treatment is not mandatory.

 Causes

-The cause of perioral dermatitis is unclear.
-The use of topical steroids and cosmetics have the most important role.
+The exact cause of perioral dermatitis is unclear; however, some associations are suspected.
+There have been clinical trials to look at the link between perioral dermatitis and steroids, infections, and typical facial products.
+These factors may play a role in the development of perioral dermatitis.
 Although light exposure has been discounted as a causal factor, some reports of perioral dermatitis have been made by some patients receiving Psoralen and ultraviolet A therapy.
+It is important to note that an underlying cause can not always be known for patients as the exact mechanism of action to develop perioral dermatitis is not known.

 Corticosteroids

-Perioral dermatitis often happens after the use of topical steroids on the face, and is more likely to occur the greater the strength of topical steroid used.
-Discontinuing the steroids often initially worsens the dermatitis, and dependency on the steroids can occur as people believe the steroids were initially controlling the condition.
-Inhaled corticosteroids may also trigger perioral dermatitis.
-Perioral dermatitis has a tendency to occur on the drier parts of the face and can be aggravated by drying agents including topical benzoyl peroxide, tretinoin and lotions with an alcohol base.